img

 • Power to generate revenue

 The initial and first step is the idea or thought.
-However, nearly 10% of digital product ideas turn into successful products and are able to bring value to end-users.
-And the thinking phase is aimed at finding out if your digital product can avoid failures in the first place.
-Traditionally, this section is about problem identification and problem-solving.
-It might include thinking, research and analysis, measurements, and other activities.
+However, more than 10% of digital product ideas turn into successful products and can bring value to end-users.
+The thinking phase is aimed at finding out if your digital product can avoid failures in the first place.
+Traditionally, this section of digital product development is about problem identification and problem-solving.
+Ideation in digital product development might include thinking, research and analysis, measurements, and other activities.

-The main goal is to prove the potential of your future digital product.
+The main goal is to demonstrate, with evidence, the value of your digital product.

 The motivation for developing a digital product development process is its primary vision.
-It acts as a north star for all participants.
-A successful vision reveals the context of the product and points to the final destination.
-It may be as short and international such as Disney’s “To make people happy” or as comprehensive as “Helping content creators around the world to find a global audience” for Netflix.
-The vision should focus on the potential of your digital product and its long-term goals.
+Digital product development acts as the compass that guides every stakeholder.
+A successful vision reveals the context of the product and shows where it is supposed to go.
+It may be as short and international as Disney’s “To Make People Happy” or as comprehensive as “Helping Content Creators Around the World to Find a global audience” for Netflix.
+The vision behind digital product development should focus on the potential of your digital product and its long-term goals.

-A product strategy is a state-of-the-art system that uses the original vision.
+A product strategy in digital product development relates to how you are going to bring your product vision to life.
 It defines your product team’s direction through implementation.
 One of the main reasons that startups fail is that their strategy is based on inspiration.
 A winning strategy depends on a product roadmap with well-defined objectives, success metrics, competitive analysis, value proposition, and other important data.

 It is one of the most important stages in the digital product development process.
-It involves processing different data to determine if your idea is worth a shot.
-At the market research and analysis stage, product owners need to:
+At the market research and analysis stage in digital product development, product owners need to:

-• Research the market thoroughly in order to identify the target audience
+• Research the market thoroughly to identify the target audience

 • Analyze the strengths and weaknesses of competitors